betterscientificsoftware/bssw.io/CuratedContent/OffBoardingForTechnicalProjects.md

 check-list with [All Offboard!
 The 2025 Tech Staff Offboarding Checklist](https://www.strongdm.com/blog/technical-staff-offboarding-checklist).

-These article cover the important tasks like exit interviews, recovering physical assets, removing access to internal accounts and resources, etc.  But what are the less practiced offboarding steps specific to software contributors?
+These articles cover the important tasks like exit interviews, recovering physical assets, removing access to internal accounts and resources, etc.  But what are the less practiced offboarding steps specific to software contributors?
 The referenced article above from Texas Woman's University starts with an essential observation: The first step to a successful offboarding process is a